Know thine enemy – Michael Farrell picks up the perennial topic of machine translation post-editing

 Download full article.

 Michael Farrell is primarily a freelance translator and transcreator.
 Over the years he has acquired experience in the cultural tourism field and in transcreating advertising copy and press releases, chiefly for the promotion of technology products.
-Besides this, he is also an untenured lecturer in post-editing, machine translation and computer tools for translators at the International University of Languages and Media (IULM), Milan, Italy, the developer of the terminology search tool IntelliWebSearch, a qualified member of the Italian Association of Translators and Interpreters (AITI) and a member of Mediterranean Editors and Translators.
+Besides this, he is also an untenured lecturer in post-editing, artificial intelligence, machine translation and computer tools for translators at the International IULM Unviversity, Milan, Italy, the developer of the terminology search tool IntelliWebSearch, a qualified member of the Italian Association of Translators and Interpreters (AITI), an Individual Member of the European Association for Machine Translation (EAMT) and a member of Mediterranean Editors and Translators.